-Peaceful coexistence is impossible between societies based on sharing and those based on exploitation.
+Peaceful coexistence is impossible between societies based on sharing and ones based on exploitation.

 What is progress?

-Capitalists insist that their system is the inevitable result of the ‘march of human progress’ and that human beings are superior to all creatures.
-Such arrogant fantasies are used to justify exploiting the human world, destroying the non-human world, and obliterating those labeled less-than-human.
+Capitalists insist that their system is the inevitable result of the ‘march of human progress’.
+This arrogant fantasy is used to justify exploiting the human world, destroying the non-human world, and obliterating those labeled less-than-human.

 In contrast, Indigenous traditions treat all existence as an indivisible family of beings, captured in the phrase, ‘all my relations:’

 “All my relations” reminds us of the extended relationship we share with all human beings and the web of kinship extending to all the animate and inanimate forms that can be seen or imagined.
 More than that, “all my relations” is an encouragement for us to accept the responsibility we have within this universal family by living our lives in a harmonious and moral manner.

 Science supports the Indigenous world view.
 In his book Wonderful Life (2006), paleontologist Stephen Jay Gould explains that nature is not organized hierarchically.
 Life does not evolve in a straight line but is random, ever-branching, and precarious, with many dead-ends and periodic mass extinctions that create space for new life forms.
 If we could go back in time and begin again, it is highly unlikely that the world would look anything like it does today, and equally unlikely that it would be inhabited by human beings.
 In short, we are here by accident, and our continuation is by no means assured.